pourarian tenets of taekwondo

 THE STUDIO is committed to providing the highest quality martial arts training anywhere.

-Master Amitis Pourarian is a seventh degree Black Belt and has more than 20 years of experience in Taekwondo.
+Master Amitis Pourarian is an eighth degree Black Belt and has more than 30 years of experience in Taekwondo.
 Her focus is on helping individuals develop strong bodies and clear minds.
 She aims to help children in our programs to become strong, independent human beings capable of making the right decisions in life, and she instills in her adult students the importance of valuing themselves.

 THE STUDIO takes pride in being a member of the Moo Do Taekwondo Association (MDTKD) and in teaching Kukkiwon Taekwondo poomsae (forms).